kowey/GenI/doc/manual/polarity.md

     pronouns than predicted by inserting the excess pronouns in their extra literal semantics (see page {different\_sem\_annotations})

-##### assignIndex

-is a useful way to restrict the behaviour of null semantic items like pronouns using the information generated by the index counting mechanism.
-The problem with null semantic items is that their indices are not set, which means that they could potentially combine with any other tree.
-To make things more efficient, we can set the index of these items and thus reduce the number of spurious combinations.

-Notes

-> This function works by FS unification on the root node of the tree
-> with the { idx:i\
-> }.
-If unification is not possible, we simply return the tree as is.
->
-> This function renames the tree by appending the index to its name

 ## Further optimisations

-### Lexical filtering

-{fn:detectIdxConstraints} {sec:polarity:idxconstraints} Lexical
-filtering allows the user to constrain the lexical selection to only those items that contain a certain property, for example, the realising an item as a cleft.

-The idea is that the user provides an input like `idxconstraints:[cleft:j]`, which means that the lexical selection must include exactly one tree with the property cleft:j in its interface.
-This mechanism works as pre-processing step after lexical selection and before polarity automaton construction, in conjuction with the ExtraPolarities mechanism.
-What we do is

-1. Preprocess the lexically selected trees; any tree which has a a desired property (e.g. cleft:j) in its interface is assigned a positive polarity for that property (+cleft:j)

-2. Add all the index constraints as negative extra polarities (-cleft:j)

-Note: we assume the index constraints and interface are sorted; also, we prefix the index constraint polarities with a “.” because they are likely to be very powerful filters and we would like them to be used first.

 ### Automatic detection

 Automatic detection is not an optimisation in itself, but a means to make grammar development with polarities more convenient.

-##### Which attributes should we use?

 Our detection process looks for attributes which are defined on *all* subst and root nodes of the lexically selected items.
 Note that this